JoshuaOpolko/joshuaopolko.github.io/_posts/2020-07-13-stormland-vive-knuckles-oculus-revive.md

 <img src="../assets/img/Stormland_on_oculus_edit_controller_bindings.png" class="img-responsive" alt="Stormland On Oculus Edit Controller Bindings" width="1000">

-You can select a pre-programmed binding.
+Select a binding.
 A binding defines which actions are bound to which buttons.

-There is an Official Binding for Revive/Index Binding but it does nothing to address a horrible bug with Index controllers in Stormland.
+There is an Official Binding for Revive/Index Binding but it doesn't fix the Grip Sensitivity problem so we will choose the Stormland - Index Controllers - Grip Fix Binding instead.

-The bug is a result of the finger sensors and how the 'grab' function was implemented in-game.
-As a result, when using Index Controllers in Stormland with default Grip Settings, your hands will automatically grab your guns whenever you rest your hands by your side.

-Worse than that, any time your hands go anywhere near your waist, out pop the guns and suddenly you're weilding them again.

-No fun putting them back over and over and over again.
-So to fix this, there is a custom binding in the SteamVR Workshop.

 A.	Identify the Stormland - Index Controllers - Grip Fix Bindings section.